 Different types of tenancy: which agreement should you use?

-Many landlords have realised that licence agreements don't have some of the onerous terms in them that tenancy agreements do.
-So they use a licence agreement instead.
-However, residential tenancy is one area of the law where statute law (passed by Parliament) overides whatever is written in an agreement.
+Many landlords have realised that licence agreements don't have some of the onerous terms in them that tenancy agreements do, particularly relating to ending the agreement.
+They make the mistake of using a licence agreement.

 - a lodger in your home